 - Appropriate anti-slavery clauses to be included in each relevant contract.

 - 100% of colleagues have a verified right to work.

 - Training courses that raise awareness are assessed via questions with a baseline pass rate of 80%.
 This is reportable via the learning platform.

 - CPD records include reflection on training completed by named individuals that will evidence their awareness of and participation in the training.

-- We assess and take seriously all incidents of modern slavery which are included in whistleblowing reports we receive from staff.
+- Assess and respond to all incidents of modern slavery which are included in whistleblowing reports.

 Over the next 12 months, we’re going to continue to test and improve our internal risk and control framework – and carry out the contractual checks referred to above.
 We intend to carry out a bi-annual review of our modern slavery compliance and report our findings and changes in approach to the Board, to ensure we’re keeping on track with our commitments.